 Navtech's origins go back to mid-1980s when an Air Canada pilot had an idea to use a computer system to calculate the benefits of tankering fuel.
 With encouragement from several Canadian airlines, his concept expanded to include a computerized flight planning system.
 His wife, a self-taught software engineer, came onboard with a skeleton staff to develop this technology.
-They began work in their garage in a small town about 40 km outside of Toronto, Ontario, Canada.
+They began working in their garage in a small town about 40 km outside of Toronto, Ontario, Canada.

 Over the next few years, Navtech added several customers and were the first to introduce a hosted implementation of computerized flight planning.
 This implementation allowed customers to communicate remotely with Navtech computers to request and generate a flight plan.
 Navtech merged with Compuflight, a flight operations services provider based in Long Island, New York, in 1994 to expand its flight planning market share and to introduce runway analysis service to its customers.